src-d/blog/content/post/github_stars.md

 image: /post/github_stars/star.png
 description: "Playing with most popular repositories' metadata."
 ---
-Recently I've got the task to collect all the available metadata (name, number of stars, forks, watchers, etc.) from the most popular GitHub repositories.
+Recently I started to collect all the available metadata (name, number of stars, forks, watchers, etc.) from the most popular GitHub repositories.
-I chose "number of stargazers" as the measure of popularity.
-This metric is by no means perfect, but at least should have strong positive correlation.
+I chose the "number of stargazers" as a measure of popularity.
+This metric is by no means perfect, but at least should have a strong positive correlation.
 <details>
 <summary>How I quickly grabbed all repositories with ≥50 stars (over 120k) using a <span style="text-decoration: line-through;">shitty</span> script.</summary>

-Seems easy, but GitHub API limits make it nontrivial.
-Let me remind them:
+Seems easy, but the GitHub API limits makes it nontrivial.
+Let me remind you:

-1. Registered users may not issue more than 30 API requests per minute, 5000 per hour.
-This is unpleasant but we can live with those: only the retrieval speed is reduced.
+1. Registered users may not issue more than 30 API requests per minute, 5,000 per hour.
+This is unpleasant but we can live with this, since only the retrieval speed is reduced.
 2. Search API is limited to 1000 results.
-This is much worse than (1), because it bounds the volume of data we can fetch even we have infinite time.
+This is much worse than (1), because it limits the volume of data we can fetch even we have infinite time.

-If we go to the GitHub web search page and set the query to [stars:>=50](https://github.com/search?utf8=%E2%9C%93&q=stars%3A%3E%3D50&ref=simplesearch), we will get more than 124,000 results.
-Apparently, we cannot fetch all of them in a single step and have to hack.
+If we go to the GitHub web search and set the query to [stars:>=50](https://github.com/search?utf8=%E2%9C%93&q=stars%3A%3E%3D50&ref=simplesearch), we will get more than 124,000 results.
+Apparently, we cannot fetch all of them in a single step and have to hack this.
 I've always loved to hack, so I created [vmarkovtsev/GitHubStars](https://github.com/vmarkovtsev/GitHubStars).
 It is a quick and dirty Python script which fetches Search API results in batches.
 It works in two stages: